khanheric2003/picoctf_participation/readme.txt

-Use Webshell then exiftool to read the information of the file
+Use Webshell of picoctf to do the challenges